 What Causes Hypoxia?

-There are numerous scenarios that can cause hypoxia at birth.
+There are numerous scenarios that can causes hypoxia.
 The fact that this problem can lead to permanent impairments if left untreated means that it is critical to identify and begin treatment for the condition to avoid devastating consequences.
 Neonatal hypoxia is a condition that can occur at any time before, during, or after labor.
 Some factors that increase the risk for hypoxia include, but are not limited to:

 - Injuries to the umbilical cord